TC25/Chicago_COMPASS/README.md

 # Chicago_COMPASS
-Community area and redlining summaries for Chicago and related scripts.
+Community area summaries for Chicago and related scripts.
 Specifics below:

 # Data
 Each CSV file provides summaries for 77 community areas in Chicago from WRF simulations, satellites, and socioeconomic surveys.
 The WRF code is open source and can be found at: https://github.com/wrf-model/WRF